Akash1258/Akash1258/README.md

 I really enjoy coding.
 I have always been fascinated with how the complex real world problems can be solved by writing few lines of code.
 I started my coding journey with JAVA programming language and learned how the basics of programing work.
 I have completed my B.Tech with specialization in Computer Science.
 I have also completed the MERN stack from Masai School.
-Currently I am woking as froentend developer.
+Currently I am woking as a froentend developer.
 My specialties include JavaScript, HTML, CSS, React, EpressJs, MongoDB Data structures & Algorithm.

 - 🌱 I’m currently learning Data Structures & Algorithms & MERN stack